 1. Build a dedicated finance team

-As of reading this, your finance team may consist only of you alone.
+As of reading this, your finance team may consist of you alone.
 Fear not, lonesome traveller: the minute your startup begins to grow - or receives that big cash injection - you’ll likely be setting up a dedicated finance team to help you out.

 The moment your business has the means, it’s worth hiring a couple of people who know finance.
 This won’t just make your life much easier, it’ll also help to safeguard your cash flow and avoid compliance problems with local tax authorities.

 Your finance team will be responsible for managing your company’s income and expenditure, including forecasting and budgeting.
 They’ll be there to assist you in setting the direction for the company’s future growth, and making sure your day-to-day operations contribute as much as possible to realizing that vision.

 Tasks like filing expense reports and tracking company spending are time-consuming and often tedious.
 You should be more concerned with finding customers and growing your business.

 But even in the absence of this future finance dream team, you still need to establish a few expense management basics:

 - Clear expectations: Does your team know what is acceptable and what isn’t?
 (A company expense policy is also a must.)

-- Defined roles: Who is responsible for each step in the process?
+- Defined roles: How you structure your finance department is crucial.
+Who is responsible for each step in the process?

 - Security: Are expense payments subject to sufficient scrutiny and oversight?